 Udacity has been inventive in its approach, ensuring that it stays future-fit in the online education space.
 Here are some of the innovations it has recently announced.

 The Self-Driving Cars Programme

 Udacity’s Self-Driving Car Nanodegree programme saw tremendous enrolment, with more than 6,000 learners having registered.
-Corporate partners included Mercedes-Benz, BMW and Delphi, amongst a spate of others.
+Corporate partners included Mercedes-Benz, BMW & Delphi, amongst a spate of others.
 But what was most incredible, was that the programme resulted in a spinoff company called Voyage.
-Voyage is singularly focused on the self-driving arena, and intends to launch a self-driving platform that customers can use when they want to hail a ride.
-Udacity has proven that learning can translate to results, and incredible results at that.
+Voyage is singularly focused on the self-driving arena and intends to launch a self-driving platform that customers can use when they want to hail a ride.
+Udacity has proven that learning can translate to results and incredible results at that.